Please note: the answers that pertain to 2021 supersede other answers that may be found in other sections of this page.

 What precautions are you taking to keep students and staff healthy?

 We take the health and safety of our students and staff seriously.
-Please read through our CoronaVirus Response page which outlines our program, procedural, and hygiene changes and the FAQ’s below.
+Please read through our CoronaVirus Response page and the FAQ’s below.

 What do I do if I’m sick or someone in my family is sick?

 If your child feels sick at all, for any reason, PLEASE STAY HOME.
 Send an email to email@example.com and include the symptoms you are experiencing.
 Any student who has a fever, cough, sore throat, diarrhea, or vomiting is required to stay home until they are symptom free for 24-48 hours.
-If you know you have been in close contact (15 minutes or more) with someone who tested positive for COVID-19, PLEASE STAY HOME and quarantine for 10 days and check in with your Health Care Provider.
+If you know you have been in close contact (Within 6 feet for 15 minutes or more) with someone who tested positive for COVID-19, PLEASE STAY HOME and quarantine for 10 days and check in with your Health Care Provider unless you have proof of vaccination.
 Send an email to firstname.lastname@example.org and we will work with you on a plan of action.

 How many children will be in each class or cast?